lucafaggianelli/plombery/README.md

   your feedback and help!
   If you like it, star it 🌟!
 If you want a feature or find a bug, open an issue.

-Features:
+## Features
-- ⏰ Task scheduing based on APScheduler (supports Interval, Cron and Date triggers)
+* ⏰ Task scheduling based on [APScheduler](https://github.com/agronholm/apscheduler) (supports Interval, Cron and Date triggers)
-- 💻 Built-in Web interface, no HTML/JS/CSS coding required
+* 💻 Built-in Web interface, no HTML/JS/CSS coding required
-- 👩‍💻🐍 Pipelines and tasks are defined in pure Python
+* 👩‍💻🐍 Pipelines and tasks are defined in pure Python
+* 🎛️ Pipelines can be parametrized via [Pydantic](https://docs.pydantic.dev/)
-- 👊 Pipelines can be run manually from the web UI
+* 👉 Pipelines can be run manually from the web UI
+* 🔐 Secured via OAuth2
-- 🔍 Debug your tasks exploring logs and output data
+* 🔍 Debug each run exploring logs and output data
-- 📩 Monitor tasks executions and get alerted if something goes wrong
+* 📩 Monitor the pipelines and get alerted if something goes wrong
-- 💣 Use the REST API for advanced integrations
+* 💣 Use the REST API for advanced integrations
-- ✨ A lot more features are coming, check the [open issues](https://github.com/lucafaggianelli/mario-pype/issues)!

 When you shouldn't use it:
 - you need a lot of scalability and you want to run on a distributed system